 When it comes to Indian cooking, having a jar of garlic paste prepared will save you so much time.

 Forget mincing fresh garlic every time you make a dish, just whip out some garlic paste!

 What is Garlic Paste?

 Garlic paste is just pureed garlic cloves with a bit of oil that you can keep in the fridge or freezer and use as needed.
-It’s a “trick” that makes it so much easier to cook Indian food on a daily basis.
+It’s a “trick” that makes it so much easier to cook Indian food daily.

 Indian cooking has a reputation for being time-consuming, but thankfully there are a few tips that have been passed down through the generations to help save time.
 Most of these “tricks” involve preparing ingredients in advance, like onion tomato masala and ginger paste and this garlic paste.

 There are a few ways to make garlic paste/ginger paste.
-You can certainly combine the two together into one paste if you really want to but I prefer and suggest keeping them separate.
+You can certainly combine the two into one paste if you really want to, but I prefer and suggest keeping them separate.
 That’s because not all recipes call for both ginger AND garlic.
 Plus, I like to know exactly how much of each ingredient I am adding to a dish.
 Additionally, having them separate allows me to use these ingredients in non-Indian recipes as well.

 How to use Garlic Paste in Recipes: